 No seasoning is required with a Le Creuset skillet and the high-quality finish allows for even cooking for all foods.
 The skillet will also evolve over time and after a patina develops, it will also be perfect for frying and searing.

 Le Creuset Enameled Cast Iron Skillets are dishwasher safe, but they can easily be cleaned with hot water and a soft sponge.

-Lodge products do have one down side in that they are heavier than most of the competition but there are benefits which include being able to transfer straight from the hob to the oven.
-In addition to this, they can also hold heat well allowing for a quicker cooking time and a reduced energy usage.
+Lodge products do have one downside that they are heavier than most of the competition, but there are benefits which include being able to transfer straight from the hob to the oven.
+In addition to this, they can also hold heat well, allowing for a quicker cooking time and a reduced energy usage.

-If you take the big two ahead, Le Creuset is the brand that is more well-known in the US but they are both available in a variety of colours.
+If you take the big two ahead, Le Creuset is the brand that is more well-known in the US, but they are both available in a variety of colors.
 Once you remove Lodge from consideration, splitting the other two is mainly down to preference.
-They are both more expensive options but that investment will bring durable, efficient, and high-performance cookware.
-Le Creuset and Staub enameled cast iron pans are costly but worth the money.
+They are both more expensive options, but that investment will bring durable, efficient, and high-performance cookware.
+Le Creuset and Staub enameled cast iron pans are costly, but worth the money.
 If you don’t want to pay Le Creuset and Staub level prices, consider buying Lodge.
-Lodge is still a good choice and performs as well as Staub or Le Creuset, but these cookware pieces are les durable than more expensive brands.
+The Lodge is still a good choice and performs as well as Staub or Le Creuset, but these cookware pieces are less durable than more expensive brands.